A scorefile can have a MKScore info

 info statement's parameters.

-The names of all the MKPart
+The names of all the MKPart objects that

 are represented in a scorefile must be declared in a part statement in the header: